vmware-labs/wasm-workers-server/src/data/README.md

 # Data

 Data are a way to inject and read external information in the wasm modules.
-These data services reads the data from a given location and injects the data to the handler.
-Others allow handlers to write data.
+These data services reads the data from a given location and injects the data to the worker.
+Others allow workers to write data.

 ## List